Top US crypto exchange Coinbase is licensing software that aggregates information about blockchain transactions to a federal law enforcement agency.

 Whether Coinbase sells blockchain analytics software or not, transactions on public blockchains are still traceable by any number of people out there.

 We (at Coinbase) often feel somewhat caught in the middle on this one – we maintain relationships with both the traditional financial world, and the new crypto world, because we act as a bridge between the two.”

 In light of the recent revelations, a spokesperson at Coinbase provided The Intercept with a link to its compliance page whose disclaimer reads,

-“Coinbase Tracer sources its information from public sources and does not make use of Coinbase user data.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+“Coinbase Tracer sources its information from public sources and does not make use of Coinbase user data.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action